-- Plagiarism is taking and presenting as one's own the writings or ideas of others, without citing the source.
+- Plagiarism is taking and presenting as one's own writings or ideas of others, without citing the source.
 You should understand the concept of plagiarism and keep it in mind when taking exams and preparing written materials.
 If you do not understand how to "cite a source" correctly, you must ask for help. - Cheating is defined as fraud, deceit, or dishonesty in an academic assignment, or using or attempting to use materials, or assisting others in using materials that are prohibited or inappropriate in the context of the academic assignment in question.
+Any student who assists another in representing another's course-work as their own is also guilty of cheating.
+Any student who submits another student's work as their own is guilty of cheating.